 Custom Settings in Salesforce are similar to custom objects in Salesforce.
 It allows users to create custom sets or custom chunks of data which creates easier access of data to users.
 Some particular data that you want to automatically fetch from the records can be easily done by using Custom Settings.
 The process is also totally different from that of creating record types and page layouts.

-Check out this video on Salesforce Tutorial on YouTube:
+Check out this Salesforce Training video on YouTube:

 What is Custom Settings in Salesforce?